-In order to establish that an adequate drainage outlet(s) exists for a proposed subdivision seeking a Primary Plat approval from the Hendricks County Plan Commission, or for certain commercial developments as determined by the Hendricks County Surveyor, a developer must first apply for a preliminary drainage approval from the Hendricks County Drainage Board and/or Hendricks County Surveyor.
-As part of the noted Primary Drainage Approval application, a developer shall submit conceptual drainage plans for review by the Hendricks County Drainage Board and/or Hendricks County Surveyor prior to the Plan Commission hearing.
-Note that any preliminary drainage approval by the Hendricks County Drainage Board and/or Hendricks County Surveyor as a result of such a review is based on preliminary data and shall not be construed as a final drainage approval or considered binding on either party.
-The following is a general listing of minimum data requirements for the review of conceptual drainage plans:
+In order to establish that an adequate drainage outlet(s) exists for a proposed subdivision seeking a Primary Plat approval from the Hendricks County Plan Commission, or for certain commercial developments as determined by the Hendricks County Surveyor, a developer must first apply for a preliminary drainage approval from Hendricks County.
+As part of the noted Primary Drainage Approval application, a developer shall submit conceptual drainage plans for review by Hendricks County prior to the Drainage Board meeting and Plan Commission hearing.
+Note that any preliminary drainage approval by Hendricks County as a result of such a review is based on preliminary data and shall not be construed as a final drainage approval or considered binding on either party.
+Once a development receives Primary Drainage Approval from the Hendricks County Drainage Board, all subsequent processing for the necessary stormwater approvals will remain with the Hendricks County Drainage Board, including all individual sections or phases of the development.
+The following is a general listing of minimum data requirements for the review of conceptual drainage plans, all of which must be on a CD or other acceptable media acceptable to Hendricks County:

 - A. Letter of Intent for obtaining any needed consents, off-site easements, or right-of-way. - B. Project Narrative and Supporting Documents: - i.
 Description of the nature and purpose of the project. - ii.
 General description of the existing and proposed drainage systems in narrative form. - iii.
 General description of regulated drains, farm drains, inlets and outfalls in narrative form, if any of record. - iv.
 General description of all existing storm, sanitary, combined sewer, and septic tank systems and outfalls in narrative form. - v.
 Two (2) copies of drainage calculations showing existing and proposed discharges for various storm events. - vi.
 Vicinity map depicting the project site location in relation to recognizable local landmarks, towns, and major roads, such as a USGS topographic quadrangle map or county or municipal road map. - vii.
 A map showing the location, name, and normal water level of all wetlands, lakes, ponds, and water courses on or adjacent to the project site. - viii.
 A map showing one hundred (100) year floodplains, floodway fringes, and floodways.
 Please note if none exists. - ix.
 A map showing watershed boundaries with USGS contours or best information possible. - x.
-A map showing existing watercourse or regulated drains.

-C. Conceptual Plans:
+A map showing existing watercourse or regulated drains. - C. Conceptual Plans:

 i.
-Two (2) complete sets of conceptual plans showing general project layout, including existing and proposed drainage systems and proposed outlets (plan sheets must be larger than 11" by 17", but not to exceed 24" by 36").
+Three (3) complete sets of conceptual plans showing general project layout, including existing and proposed drainage systems and proposed outlets.
+One (1) plan set should be 11" by 17" in size and two (2) plan sets should be 24" by 36" in size.